 The resort – to be called ‘The Red Sea’ – will form a semi-autonomous area and cover more than 200 miles across 50 islands off the western coast of the country.

 Other countries along the Red Sea, such as Egypt and Djibouti, already make much of the opportunities for recreational diving that their coastlines offer.
-This new beach resort will strive to create a scenic area for travelers to enjoy Saudi Arabia without adhering to the country’s conservative regulations, such as gender segregation, which would otherwise be a deterrent.
+This new beach resort will strive to create a scenic area for travellers to enjoy Saudi Arabia without adhering to the country’s conservative regulations, such as gender segregation, which might otherwise be a deterrent.

 In a statement issued on behalf of the crown prince, ‘The Red Sea’ resort promises to “offer visitors the opportunity to explore the hidden treasures of the Kingdom, including a nature reserve that boasts stunning diversity of flora and fauna, located at the foothills of the dormant volcano nearby.”